NeckPopping

 The more you give in to “cracking” your neck, the worse the underlying problem gets.
 And you might be thinking…”But if I don’t do it, my neck begins to hurt even more!” – I know, it’s a vicious cycle, and a real Catch-22.
 All the more reason to address the cause of the problem at a chiropractor’s office.

 Here’s the bottom line… Your spine likes to be stable.
-It’s not happy when it’s unbalanced.
+It’s not happy when it’s unbalanced or hyper-mobile.
 If your neck is tight, painful, or stiff, there’s a good chance you’ve got a developing structural problem.
 Spinal degeneration is not okay, and I can promise you that bending, twisting, and contorting your neck to induce popping sounds is not the solution!

 I just need to figure out how to stop as I fell off the wagon for a bit.